The Lone Wolf's Daughter (1929 film)

-The Lone Wolf's Daughter is a lost 1929 feature silent film with talking sequences, music and sound effects.
+The Lone Wolf's Daughter is a lost 1929 feature part-talkie sound film.
+While the film had a few sequences with audible dialog, the majority of the film featured a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 It was directed by Albert S. Rogell and stars Bert Lytell.
 It was produced and distributed by Columbia Pictures.
+It was the third film produced by Columbia Pictures in their Lone Wolf series.

 The story was previously filmed as the silent film The Lone Wolf's Daughter in 1919.